kapitchi/KapitchiIdentity/README.md

 Introduction
 ============
-Provides authentication and identity management.
-When we say _identity_ we refer to ordinary human users or other 3rd party applications interacting your system.
+Provides authentication, identity and role management.
+When we say _identity_ we refer to ordinary human users or other 3rd party applications interacting with your system.

 Features